cryptrunner49/zscript/README.md

 println(hello)  // Outputs: Hello, World!
 ```

-📖 Explore variables, structs, loops, and more in the [SPYScript Usage Guide](SPYSCRIPT_USAGE.md).
+📖 Explore variables, structs, loops, and more in the [ZScript Usage Guide](SPYSCRIPT_USAGE.md).

 ---